dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 *   **Cognitive Security (COGSEC):** The practice of defending human perception and decision-making from online manipulation, propaganda, and deceptive information.
 It also refers to using AI modeled on human cognition to detect cybersecurity threats.
 *   **Cognitive Tutor:** An AI-powered system designed to provide personalized educational assistance.
 It models a student's knowledge, tracks their progress, and provides real-time feedback and hints to guide their learning process, mimicking a human tutor.
 *   **Context Engineering:** The discipline of designing, organizing, and optimizing the complete informational payload (context) provided to a Large Language Model (LLM) to ensure reliable and accurate performance on complex tasks.
 It is the core technical skill of the "Virtuoso."
+*   **Context Rot:** The degradation of an AI's performance over a long conversation as the context window becomes filled with irrelevant, outdated, or contradictory information, reducing the signal-to-noise ratio.
 *   **Context Window:** The finite amount of information (measured in tokens) that an LLM can "see" and process at any given time.
 Effective management of this "working memory" is a core challenge of Context Engineering.
 *   **Cycle:** A single, complete iteration of the development workflow within the DCE.
 A cycle includes the curated context, the user's instructions, all AI-generated responses, and the user's final decision, all of which are saved to a persistent knowledge graph.

 ### **D**

+*   **Data Curation:** The professional discipline of identifying, gathering, organizing, and structuring raw information to create a high-signal, machine-readable asset (context) that empowers an AI to perform complex tasks with precision and reliability.
+It is the foundational practice of Context Engineering.
 *   **Data Curation Environment (DCE):** A VS Code extension designed to streamline the workflow of AI-assisted development.
 It provides tools for selecting context, managing parallel AI responses, and iterating on projects in a structured, auditable manner.
 *   **DCIA (Data Curator / Intelligence Analyst):** The peak archetype of the V2V pathway.
 A professional who combines the data-centric skills of a curator with the critical thinking and synthesis skills of an intelligence analyst.
 *   **Deliberate Practice:** A highly structured form of practice aimed at improving performance.
 It involves setting specific goals, maintaining intense focus, receiving immediate feedback, and constant refinement.